 Still, the 365 opportunity isn’t exactly a cash cow for Bryley.

 “Selling O365 provides slim margins; we wish to support our clients on this platform, and a separate backup platform will open additional opportunities, but not a significant change in revenue.”

 But to other MSPs, Office 365 migration and management have become table stakes.
-According to Kaseya’s research, 87 percent of MSPs support Office 365, which has grown to 120 billion users in just a few years.
+According to Kaseya’s research, 87 percent of MSPs support Office 365, which has grown to 120 million users in just a few years.
 There is revenue potential – albeit not a massive amount – in moving upstream in Office 365-related services, particularly in backing up tools like OneDrive, SharePoint and mail.
 The flexibility offered by Spanning helps mitigate time-consuming processes for techs, such as trying to get backups of user accounts older than 30 days, find missing files or circumventing incorrect retention policies per user, say the two companies.
 The backups are housed in Spanning’s AWS-powered cloud, so MSPs don’t have to buy extra storage for gigabytes wroth of mail and files.

 “It is an enormous opportunity and critical to the success of any IT outsourcing company that they have expertise and a full solution offering with Office 365,” says Karl Bickmore, CEO of managed service provider Snap Tech IT.
 “I wouldn’t say this is a big new revenue stream so much [as] it is a way to get and keep clients that represent a much bigger revenue stream for IT services in general.”

 The offering is available as an integrated module within VSA by Kaseya, the company’s remote monitoring and management (RMM) solution.